sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

    :alt: ml_userguide
    :width: 90%

 H2OXGBoost
 ==========

-Below is the sample workflows which contains ``H2OXGBoost`` processor in Fire Insights.
+Below is the sample workflow which contains ``H2OXGBoost`` processor in Fire Insights.

 It reads the UCI_Credit_Card dataset & use H2OXGBoost processor supervised learning algorithm that implements a process called boosting to yield accurate models and save the model in s3 location.